 We all go through great lengths to protect our private information, but often overlook one of the most important and powerful elements of our personal profiles.
 The security of our social security numbers, credit card numbers, and important legal documents are of utmost importance because of the rising risk of identity theft.
 However, our legal backgrounds sometimes contain information that is detrimental to our personal and professional lives if revealed.
 If you have ever been charged with or convicted of a crime, the details are visible to potential employers, law enforcement, and anyone else who conducts a thorough background check on you.
 Contact an expunction attorney who can get your record cleared ASAP.

-If you have ever been charged with a misdemeanor or felony and the case was dismissed.
-This still shows up on a background check.
+If you have ever been charged with a misdemeanor or felony and the case was dismissed, it still shows up on a background check.
+Frequently people are arrested for DWI, assault, theft, and drug cases and these cases are subsequently dismissed.
 Arrests do not disappear from public record when you are found not guilty or the charges are dismissed.
 Even if you were not convicted of a crime, numerous agencies have records of the arrest.
 This will always show up on a background check until it is expunged.
 Your expunction lawyer can file a lawsuit to sue all agencies that have records relating to your arrest and force them to destroy these records.
 The sooner you contact us to start the process, the sooner you will be enjoying the benefits of a spotless record.

 Not to worry.
 If you are ineligible for an expunction you have another alternative.
 Your expungement lawyer can file a petition for non-disclosure with the court to have your record permanently sealed.
 When your record is sealed, you can legally deny all allegations.

-You aren’t eligible for an expunction but you could be eligible for a nondisclosure.
+You would not be eligible for an expunction but you could be eligible for a nondisclosure.
 If you plead guilty or no contest to a misdemeanor or felony charge and received deferred adjudication, you can still have your record sealed.
 If the charge is your first offense, you are likely entitled to have your record sealed after two years.
 The circumstances of the case and your prior convictions and charges have a bearing on your eligibility.
+One thing to note, if your case was subsequently dismissed, or you were pardoned by the governor, you may be eligible for an expunction.

 There is no limit on what you can get expunged.
 It’s never too late to clean up your record!
 We really mean never, it’s even possible to clean up someone’s record if they have passed away.
 The statute of limitations varies, but we have been successful in getting immediate expunctions for most of our clients.
 The faster you initiate the expunction process the better, as you do not want criminal charges on your record when you are eligible for an expunction.